SolrBlu/aqua-marine-app/README.md

 4. The point is most people want control over there website look AND functionality with minimal learning required, and without having to pay for a service like Wix/WordPress/Squarespace/etc.
 5. It's about time you can code a website in English, without needing to understand what's going on under the hood... but it's all there if you want too :)

-##### Example use case:
+##### Example use cases:
- - Start a new project and build out the basic layout, git control, and deployment
+1. You have some experience coding, but maybe frontend is not your expertise and you want a finished product fast, with the option to go in later and learn/update the underlying Next.js code.
+You can stop using our abstraction at ANY TIME without compromising the underlying code that makes your app work.
+In fact, you can run [this script] we provide from the root of your AquaMarine project to remove all folders and files related to our abstraction, and you're left with next.js, strapi, an updated package.json, and a much more familiar app structure to continue development.

- - Once you know the direction you want to go in that may require additional/unique functionality, or you get some traffic to your site, hire a dev to finish/maintain your app
+2. Start a new project and build out the basic layout, git control, and deployment.
+Once you know the direction you want to go in that may require additional/unique functionality, or you get some traffic to your site, hire a dev to finish/maintain your app

 ## Components - What you need to learn to publish a website to the www
 - **GitHub-version-control**: You're using it :) [Learn More](https://en.wikipedia.org/wiki/GitHub)